 Under the circumstances where you feel your little one shows the symptoms and needs attention, you have to take extra care.
 ADHD in childhood is not untreatable.
 In fact, you could neutralize the symptoms with a bit of carefulness and behavioral intervention.
 However, for more intensified cases in adults, medication could be needed.
 Even a dyslexic child could be a victim of procrastination in many cases.

-The good thing is that you have plenty of options to cultivate curiosity and attentiveness among child.
+The good thing is that you have plenty of options to cultivate curiosity and attentiveness among children.

 To prevent children with this condition from forgetting homework, that is to put an end to procrastination, the following steps can be taken.

 You can leave a note for the part of a homework that has to be done in the morning on the breakfast table.
 So, right after having the meal, he or she can get a reminder to start working.

 If a little extra effort by the guardian is given to provide them will all the necessities beforehand, the trouble will be much less.